-The approach for treating each patient and the choice of treatment is based on the phase of CML at diagnosis, risk scores/groups, age and the patient's other health issues.
-For a list of drugs used to treat CML, see Table 1 on page 14.
+The approach for treating each patient and the choice of treatment is based on the phase of CML at diagnosis, risk scores/groups, the patient's age and other health issues.
+For a list of drug classes and drug functions as well as drugs used to treat CML, see Tables 1 and 2 on pages 14 and 15.